The jury now will decide Trump’s fate in hush money trial, after lengthy closing arguments

 - Oops!Something went wrong.Please try again later.

 Former U.S. Capitol Police officers Michael Fanone and Harry Dunn, who were overwhelmed by the mob at the Capitol on Jan.
-6, are interviewed during former President Donald Trump’s hush money trial in Manhattan Criminal Court on May 28, 2024 in New York City.
+6, are interviewed during former President Donald Trump’s hush money trial in Manhattan Criminal Court on May 28, 2024, in New York City.
 Closing arguments were under way.
-(Photo by Michael M. Santiago/Getty Images)
+(Michael M. Santiago/Getty Images)

 Just outside the Lower Manhattan courthouse during summations, the campaign to reelect President Joe Biden held a press conference featuring actor Robert DeNiro and two former U.S. Capitol Police officers who were overwhelmed by the angry mob of Trump supporters who stormed the building on Jan.
 6, 2021.